NicolaasVanRenne/HCC-prediction/README.md

 10) serumIgA_bulkRNA_correlation.R
 11) serum_cohort_IgA.R (all patients or patients with censored time>1 year can be set in this code)

+## generating a clinical gene signature on your own data
+You can also use this code to create a gene signature with your own gene expression data.
+Gene expression file should be .gct format, and file names can be changed in the calculacte_signature.R code.

+	input.filename.gct="your_gene_expression_file.gct" 	#gene expression file in gct format input.filename.clinical="your_meta_data_file.txt" # .txt file with three columns (name	status	time) which contain sample name, event (yes=1, no=0) and right-censored time output.file = "your_output_name"									#output file name

+	set.p.value = 0.1 #p.value cutoff for Leave-One-Out-Cross-Validation.
+Only genes that pass this threshold in each iteration will be selected for the signature

 Installation
 ------------
 All code was written for R, and can be easily run in the R environment.
+Installation time for the packages is minimal (few minutes).

-## Dependencies
+## System requirements
 * R version >= 4.0.3.
 * R packages: survival, data.table, survminer, patchwork, dplyr, ggrepel, ggplot2, circlize, ComplexHeatmap, Seurat, harmony, ggsci, RColorBrewer, MuSiC, Biobase, ggpubr, lubridate, pROC

 The code was run in R x64 4.0.3 installed on operating system Windows 10

+No special hardware is required.

+## Run time
+Calculating the signature takes around an hour (running all the permutations takes time).
+All other code takes minimal computing time.

 ## Issues
 All feedback, bug reports (if any) and suggestions are welcome